The Tragic Story of Dustin Turner

 The riveting documentary Target of Opportunity: The U.S. Navy Seals and the Murder of Jennifer Evans is now available on iTunes!
 Filmmaker J.D.
 Leete and the producers of the Documentary: "Target of Opportunity" have been trying to get this documentary released for the public, and now they have released the documentary to ITunes.
 We don't think anybody with an open mind can watch it and not know there has been an injustice.
 If they don't, the filmmaker would love to go over the facts with you!
 Get it exclusively from ITunes: http://bit.ly/1BJoi6E

-Also, the feature "A Mother's Plea" is now posted on Nation Inside.
+Also, the feature "A Mother's Plea" is on YouTube, as featured on Nation Inside.

 Finally realizing that Jennifer was dead, Dusty was in total shock and disbelief.
 Brown screamed at him to “Drive!
 Just f……drive!”
 Dusty stopped thinking, and in a panic reacted to his intensive SEAL training that screamed to him “always protect your swim buddy” regardless of the cost.
 His instinct for survival and misplaced loyalty to Brown took over as he started the engine and drove out of the parking lot.